Regd.No.: 126198/071/072

 Day 6 : Trek to Purbong 3,045m via Jaljala pass 3,414 m -07 hrs.

-Morning walk from this village leads into forest of rhododendron, oaks and pines tree-lines, then with a climb to Jaljala hill top which is a small pass at an elevation of 3,414 meters, the ridge top with impressive panorama of Gurja Himal and Mt.
-Dhaulagiri mountain range, from here on the downhill to Jaljala village, from this village our journey continues further towards west with super views of snow capped peaks, then walking along Sen khola (streams) and Soure khola upstreams till Purbong village is reached for overnight camp after a long interesting walk of the day.
+A morning walk from this village leads into the forest of rhododendron, oaks, and pines tree-lines, then with a climb to Jaljala hilltop which is a small pass at an elevation of 3,414 meters, the ridge top with an impressive panorama of Gurja Himal and Mt.
+Dhaulagiri mountain range, from here on the downhill to Jaljala village, from this village, our journey continues further towards the west with superb views of snow-capped peaks, then walking along Sen Khola (streams) and Source khola upstreams till Purbong village is reached for overnight camp after a long interesting walk of the day.

 Food